VerzatileDev/University.217_TeachingMaterials/Session 1/README.md

 ## Homework

 * Make sure you understand how GitHub works.
-Make sure to _git clone_ your work onto your home computer / laptop so you can work on the project outside of lecture / lab hours.<br/>This will make sure you understand how Git works.</br>
+Make sure to _git clone_ your work onto your home computer / laptop so you can work on the project outside of lecture / lab hours.

+<br>This will make sure you understand how Git works.</br>

 > Make sure to _git pull_ when you are on anothermachine when you do changes so you have the latest files as your local copy!